-However, the requested paper can be absent in the bibliographies of other users.
-In this case, the personal agent contacts different data repositories, like CiteSeer which can be queried from the system.
+However, the requested paper can be absent in the bibliographies of the other users.
+In this case, user's personal agent contacts different data repositories, like CiteSeer which can be queried from the system.
 Once the paper is found, the personal agent offers the user either to read the abstract or to download the paper.